rssiuiuc/CropSight/README.md

   <b>CropSight Flowchart</b>
 </p>

-### 1. Operational cropland field-view imagery collection
+### 1. Operational cropland field-view imagery collection method
 #### 1.1 Collect GSV metadata

 The [`collectGSV`](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=dxYrIqi1AmZG&line=1&uniqifier=1) function retrieves Google Street View (GSV) metadata using the `panoids = streetview.panoids(lat=x, lon=y)` line of code.
 The panorama IDs will be retrieved at a given location (lat and lon) if GSV images are available around the location.
 This metadata describes the IDs, location, orientation, and time of available GSV panoramas.